 The Intercity bus can drop you off near the DOC office intersection at Haast, but that is about 50 km from the end of the road.
 Always possible to try your luck hitchhiking.

-Best bet is to get dropped off by a friend at the roadend south of Haast.
+The best bet is to get dropped off by a friend at the roadend south of Haast.
 There is a lot more traffic when exiting via the Hollyford Track.

 supplies | Cascade River to Martins Bay coast route, South Westland

 Te Anau has a large Freshchoice, open 7 days, 8 am — 9 pm.

 Haast Beach has a small General Store with some groceries, open 7 days, 9 am — 6 pm.